• Background Image

 Here’s how a holistic program of recovery can help to ensure long-term recovery:

 “Often, the lingering memories of a client’s stay at Iboga Tree Healing House revolve around what happened in the therapy room and beyond.
-Our therapies, even if there may have been resistance at the beginning, are the disciplines clients take home with them, not just as memories, but to actually implement into their essential daily practice, their lifeline.”
+Our therapies, even if there may have been resistance at the beginning, are the disciplines clients take home with them, not just as memories, but to implement into their essential daily practice, their lifeline.”

 6) Preparation